eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/readme.md

-<h1>Getting started with the NXP MIMXRT1060-EVK: i.MX RT1060</h1>
+<h1>Getting started with the NXP MIMXRT1060-EVK: i.MX RT1060 Evaluation kit</h1>

 **Total completion time**:  45 minutes

-In this tutorial you use Azure RTOS to connect the NXP MIMXRT1060-EVK: i.MX RT1060 Evaluation Kit (hereafter, the NXP EVK) to Azure IoT.
+In this tutorial you use Azure RTOS to connect the NXP MIMXRT1060-EVK: i.MX RT1060 Evaluation kit (hereafter, the NXP EVK) to Azure IoT.
 The article is part of the series [Getting Started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
-The series introduces device developers to Azure RTOS, and shows how to connect several micro-controller units (MCU) to Azure IoT.
+The series introduces device developers to Azure RTOS, and shows how to connect several several device evaluation kits to Azure IoT.

 You will complete the following tasks: